blue-yonder/devpi-builder/README.md

 Usage:

-    devpi-builder --help
-    usage: devpi-builder [-h] requirements index user password
+    usage: devpi-builder [-h] [--blacklist BLACKLIST]
+                         requirements index user password

     Create wheels for all given project versions and upload them to the given index.

     positional arguments:
-        requirements  requirements.txt style file specifying which project versions to package. index         The index to upload the packaged software to. user          The user to log in as. password      Password of the user.
+      requirements          requirements.txt style file specifying which project versions to package.
+      index                 The index to upload the packaged software to. user                  The user to log in as. password              Password of the user.

+    optional arguments:
+      -h, --help            show this help message and exit --blacklist BLACKLIST
+                            Packages matched by this requirements.txt style file will never be build.

 Example requirements textfile: